Diagnostic Imaging Services

 The Versatility of CT Scanning

-SGVMC recently acquired the Toshiba Aquilion™ 64 CT Scanner, the most advanced 64-slice CT scanner available.
-The Aquilion delivers uncompromising image quality - showing even the smallest vessels and tissue, like those in the heart and lungs, - for quick and precise disease detection.
+We are pleased to annouce that SGVMC now has the Toshiba Aquilion™ 128 CT Scanner, the most advanced 128-slice CT scanner available.
+The Aquilion delivers uncompromising image quality - showing even the smallest vessels and tissue, like those in the heart and lungs - for quick and precise disease detection.

 Diagnosing with MRI